 As computing power, photographic equipment and internet connections have improved, I the way I document the rich diversity that is Marlborough.
 In the early days, photos on the site were scanned from prints, and had to be small to cope with dial-up connections.
 Nowdays I have a DSLR along with Photoshop and Lightroom, so that images can be made to look their best and uploaded in minutes.

-Researching articles can be incredibly time consuming, so I've tended to focus more on images recently, but the intention is to provide quality articles as time and money permits.
+Researching articles can be incredibly time consuming, so I've tended to focus more on images, but the intention is to provide quality articles as time and money permits.

 In addition to the web site, Marlborough Online has also embraced social media, with a Facebook page, Instagram account and Twitter feed, to keep people updated with new material.

-The web site has never made a profit, has never had any funding, and involves personal expense to keep it online.
-The site earns a small amount in advertising revenue from Google, but at this stage, this doesn't pay the bills.
-If you find this site useful, and would like to support it, there's now an option available to make a donation to show your support.
+The web site doesn't receive grants or other funding, and involves personal expense to keep it online.
+The site earns some advertising revenue from Google, but this can be highly variable and doesn't always pay the bills.
+If you find this site useful, and would like to support it, you can show your support through Patreon, which allows you to subscribe for as little as $1 USD per month, with your patronage helping to keep the site online and updated with new material.

 If you're a Marlborough based business, you can also show your support by contracting my business Create IT to build your website.
 Income from paid work helps subsidise Marlborough Online.